zkrising/Tachi/docs/docs/codebase/structure/style.md

 - Try to keep things under 100 characters.

-Absolutely do not insert random line breaks to keep stuff under 100 characters.
+Absolutely **DO NOT** insert random line breaks to keep stuff under 100 characters.
 It's fine for things to go a bit over.
+Seriously, your editor is definitely capable of wrapping text if it goes too far.

 Prettier has its own opinions on where these line breaks should happen, just trust them.